hexce42/mysql-restore/README.md

 SSH port number, default 22.

 ##### `restoreuser` , `restorepassword`
-Username and password for the Mysql user to apply restores, in case of full server restore usually the.
+Username and password for the Mysql user to apply restores, in case of full server restore usually the root user.

 ##### `compressed`
 Define if the sql file is compressed.
 Possible values are 'bzip','gzip','none'.
 Default is 'none'.